Tazura/git-taz/CONTRIBUTING.md

 ## UI Development

-The application uses `npyscreen` for the terminal user interface:
+The application uses `Textual` with `Rich` for the terminal user interface:

-- Forms are in separate files under `src/git_taz/ui/`
+- The main app is in `src/git_taz/ui/app.py`
-- Follow the existing patterns for keyboard shortcuts and navigation
+- Follow Textual patterns for widgets, containers, and CSS styling
+- Use Rich for text formatting and styling within widgets
 - Test UI changes manually as automated UI testing is limited
 - Document any new keyboard shortcuts in help text and README
+- CSS styling follows Textual's CSS-like syntax for layout and theming

 ## Submitting Changes